Penny (United States coin): Wheat cent (1909–1958)

 A study of three potential reverses resulted in the approval of a very simple design bearing two wheatheads in memorial style.
 Between these, in the center of the coin, are the denomination and UNITED STATES OF AMERICA, while curving around the upper border is the national motto, E Pluribus Unum, Latin for "Out of Many, One".

 The original model bore Brenner's name on the reverse, curving along the rim below UNITED STATES OF AMERICA.
 Before the coins were issued, however, the initials "VDB" were substituted because officials at the United States Mint felt the name was too prominent.
 After the coin was released, many protested that even the initials were conspicuous and detracted from the design.
 Because the coin was in great demand, and because to make a change would have required halting production, the decision was made to eliminate the initials entirely.
+In 1918, after the controversy over Brenner's name and initials on the reverse had died down, his initials were placed on the obverse with no further controversy.
+They are to be found in minute form on the rim of the bust, just under the shoulder of Lincoln.

 Thus in 1909 the U.S. had six different cents: the 1909 and 1909-S Indian Head cents, and four Lincoln coins: 1909 VDB, 1909-S VDB, 1909 and 1909-S. In all cases the Philadelphia mintages far exceeded the San Francisco issues.
 While the smallest mintage is the '09-S Indian, the '09-S VDB is the key Lincoln date, and hence is most valuable.
 Its mintage of 484,000 is only 1.7% of the plain V.D.B.

 Lincoln Memorial cent (1959–2008)

 On February 12, 1959, a revised reverse design was introduced as part of the 150th anniversary of Lincoln's birth.
 No formal competition was held.
 Frank Gasparro, then Assistant Engraver at the Philadelphia Mint, prepared the winning entry, selected from a group of 23 models that the engraving staff at the Mint had been asked to present for consideration.
 Again, only the approval of the Secretary of the Treasury was necessary to make the change because the design had been in use for more than the required 25 years.
 The imposing marble Lincoln Memorial provides the central motif, with the legends E Pluribus Unum and UNITED STATES OF AMERICA completing the design, together with the denomination.
 The initials "FG" appear on the right, near the shrubbery.
-This series is noteworthy for having the image of Abraham Lincoln both on the obverse and reverse, as his likeness can be discerned at the center of the memorial on the reverse.
+This series is noteworthy for having the image of Abraham Lincoln both on the obverse and reverse, as his likeness can be discerned in the depiction of Daniel Chester French's Abraham Lincoln statue at the center of the Lincoln Memorial on the reverse.